 The U.S. was part of the United Nations Framework Convention on Climate Change ("UNFCCC") meeting in Paris in 2015.
-A binding commitment was signed by all panel countries that set a target of no more than a two-degree Celsius warming of the earth based on GHG levels in the atmosphere (the "Paris
+A binding commitment was signed by all panel countries that set a target of no more than a two-degree Celsius warming of the earth based on GHG levels in the atmosphere (the "Paris Agreement").

-Agreement").
 In June of 2017, the U.S. announced its intention to withdraw from the Paris Agreement, delivering written notice of such to the United Nations on August 4, 2017.
-Although the United States announced its withdrawal from the Paris Agreement, federally the EPA has issued GHG emissions regulations pursuant to the Clean Air Act that establish a reporting program for CO2, methane and other GHG emissions.
+Although the United States announced its withdrawal from the Paris Agreement, federally the EPA has issued GHG emissions regulations pursuant to the Clean Air Act that establish a reporting program for $CO_2$ , methane and other GHG emissions.
 It has also established a permitting program for certain large GHG emissions sources.
 In early 2021 the United States rejoined the Paris Agreement.
+On January 20, 2025, President Trump signed an Executive Order on Paris Agreement withdrawal titled "Putting America First in International Environmental Agreements", which started the process of withdrawing the United States from any agreement, pact, accord or similar commitment made under the UNFCCC.

 With respect to reporting GHG emissions, on November 30, 2010, the EPA published a final rule that expands its rule on mandatory reporting of GHG emissions to include owners and operators of petroleum and natural gas systems with GHG emissions above certain threshold levels (25,000 tons or more of GHG emissions per year).
 With respect to permitting, there has been considerable uncertainty surrounding regulation of methane emissions in the United States.
 As described in the Environmental Regulation section, in 2012 and 2016, the EPA published final regulations under the Clean Air Act establishing new source performance standards ("NSPS") for reduction of volatile organic compounds and methane from certain new, modified or reconstructed oil and natural gas facility sources.
-The EPA under former President Trump's administration took several measures to delay or restrict implementation of those standards, including publishing in September 2020 final rule policy and technical amendments to the NSPS, for stationary sources of air emissions.
+The EPA under President Trump's first administration took several measures to delay or restrict implementation of those standards, including publishing in September 2020 final rule policy and technical amendments to the NSPS, for stationary sources of air emissions.
 In particular, the policy amendments removed the transmission and storage sector from the regulated source category and rescinded methane and volatile organic compound requirements for the remaining sources, and the technical amendments included changes to fugitive emissions monitoring and repair schedules for gathering and boosting compressor stations and lowproduction wells, recordkeeping and reporting requirements.
-Various states, industry groups and environmental groups are challenging both the 2016 rules and the 2020 rules (that sought to roll back the 2016 rules).
+Various states, industry groups and environmental groups challenged both the 2016 rules and the 2020 rules (that sought to roll back the 2016 rules).

 On January 20, 2021, the Biden Administration issued Executive Order 13990, directing agencies to review all agency actions related to emissions and climate change taken under the Trump Administration.
 On June 30, 2021, President Biden signed into law a joint Congressional resolution disapproving the EPA's 2020 policy rules related to greenhouse gas emissions from oil and gas industry activities under the Clean Air Act.
 In 2023, the Supreme Court denied a request to take up a lawsuit by the state of Missouri attempting to block the Biden administration's social cost of carbon measure that originated under Executive Order 13990.
-While the United States Congress has considered numerous legislative initiatives to reduce or tax GHG emissions, to date, no laws in that regard have been enacted.
-On a state level, some states have enacted laws concerning GHG emissions.
-However, many of them are being challenged.
+On January 20, 2025, Executive Order 14148, titled "Initial Rescissions of Harmful Executive Orders and Actions", signed by President Trump on January 20, 2025, rescinded Executive Order 13990.